Dong Qichang

-Dong Qichang (董其昌 (Dǒng Qíchāng, Tung Ch'i-ch'ang); courtesy name Xuanzai (玄宰); 1555–1636), was a Chinese painter, calligrapher, politician, and art theorist of the later period of the Ming dynasty.
+Dong Qichang (董其昌 (Dǒng Qíchāng, Tung Ch'i-ch'ang); courtesy name Xuanzai (玄宰); 1555–1636) was a Chinese art theorist, calligrapher, painter, and politician of the later period of the Ming dynasty.

 Life as a scholar and calligrapher

 Dong Qichang was a native of Hua Ting (located in modern-day Shanghai), the son of a teacher and somewhat precocious as a child.
-At 12 he passed the prefectural Civil service entrance examination and won a coveted spot at the prefectural Government school.
+At 12, he passed the prefectural Civil service entrance examination and won a coveted spot at the prefectural Government school.
 He first took the imperial civil service exam at seventeen, but placed second to a cousin because his calligraphy was clumsy.
 This led him to train until he became a noted calligrapher.
-Once this occurred he rose up the ranks of the imperial service passing the highest level at the age of 35.
+Once this occurred, he rose up the ranks of the imperial service passing the highest level at the age of 35.
 He rose to an official position with the Ministry of Rites.
+Qichang's calligraphy drew inspiration from prominent calligraphers Wen Zhengming and Zhao Mengfu and of the masters of the Jin and Tang dynasties.

 His positions in the bureaucracy were not without controversy.
 In 1605 he was giving the exam when the candidates demonstrated against him causing his temporary retirement.
 In other cases he insulted and beat women who came to his home with grievances.
 That led to his house being burned down by an angry mob.
-He also had the tense relations with the eunuchs common to the scholar bureaucracy.
+He also had tense relations with the eunuchs common to the scholar bureaucracy.
 Dong's tomb in Songjiang District was vandalized during the Cultural Revolution, and his body dressed in official Ming court robes, was desecrated by Red Guards.

 Painter

 His work favored expression over formal likeness.
 He also avoided anything he deemed to be slick or sentimental.
 This led him to create landscapes with intentionally distorted spatial features.
-Still his work was in no way abstract as it took elements from earlier Yuan masters.
+Still his work was in no way abstract as it took elements from earlier Yuan masters, specifically, the Four Masters of the Yuan Dynasty.
 His views on expression had importance to later "individualist" painters.

 Art theory

-In his art theoretical writings, Dong developed the theory that Chinese painting could be divided into two schools, the northern school characterized by fine lines and colors and the southern school noted for its quick calligraphic strokes.
-These names are misleading as they refer to Northern and Southern schools of Chan Buddhism thought rather than geographic areas.
-Hence a Northern painter could be geographically from the south and a Southern painter geographically from the north.
-In any event he strongly favored the Southern school and dismissed the Northern school as superficial or merely decorative.
+In his art theoretical writings, Dong developed the theory that Chinese painting could be divided into two schools: the "Northern" school, characterized by fine lines and colors, and the "Southern", school noted for its quick calligraphic strokes, as first suggested to him by his friend and older contemporary Mo Shilong.
+These names are misleading as they refer to Northern and Southern schools of Chan Buddhism thought rather than geographic areas (hence a Northern painter could be geographically from the south and a Southern painter geographically from the north).
+He strongly favored the Southern school and dismissed the Northern school as superficial or merely decorative.
+Maintaining that the Northern school realized truth gradually, while the Southern school intuitively brought the actualization of such insight.